Advertiser Disclosure

 Corporate credit cards sport varying eligibility requirements, although they will almost always be more difficult to qualify for than a business card.
 That’s because these cards are targeted toward larger companies with higher revenues.

+Can a small business get a corporate credit card?
 That often depends on just how “small” your small business is.
-Some corporate cards look for set revenue per year (such as American Express’s corporate cards), while others require a set amount in the bank (such as some startup-focused cards).
+Some corporate cards look for set revenue per year (such as Amex’s corporate cards), while others require a set amount in the bank (such as some startup-focused cards).

 Often, you’ll need your company to be a C-corp, an S-corp, or an LLC to apply.
 As such, you may not be able to apply for a corporate card if you operate your business as a sole proprietorship or as some other unregistered business.
-Should this be the case for you, it’s recommended that you apply for a regular business card or perhaps a personal one instead.
+One exception to this general rule is the BILL Divvy card, which even sole proprietors can be approved for.

 What If You Don’t Qualify For A Corporate Credit Card?

-All told, corporate credit cards are best suited for companies with many employees and large cash flows.
+Corporate credit cards are usually best suited for companies with many employees and large cash flows.
 A regular business credit card will probably serve you better if your company doesn’t fit this description.

 Should you get a corporate credit card?